how to define your motor inside your drive train

 Not surprisingly, most applications (>80%) are quite standard and do not demand high performance drives with high dynamic response and/or regenerative operation.
 Most medium voltage drive manufacturers will refer to these drives as general purpose or standard drives.
 The topology of those voltage source inverters is most of the time 3 or 5 -level or multi-level cascaded H Bridges cells.
 The list of concerned machines is quite long, but most common machines classified within general purpose applications category are 2 quadrant applications such as fans and pumps, compressors, propulsion, extruders and even most crushers.

 It becomes a bit trickier when the application requires high performance torque control, fast dynamic response and/or 4 quadrant operation.
 These drives are sometimes referred to as engineered drives or high-performance drives.
-The topology of those voltage source inverters can vary from a standard 3 level VSI, with an Active Front-End style 3-Level or modular multi-level, up to a full 4 quadrant modular multi-level drive.
+The topology of those voltage source inverters can vary from a standard 3 level VSI, with an active front end either 3-Level or modular multi-level, up to a full 4 quadrant modular multi-level drive.
 Some typical machines in this category are test benches, conveyor belts, centre winders, shaft generators, rolling mills and grid convertors.

 As mentioned in our chapter application, close collaboration of your project team with your machine manufacturer is preeminent.